US Visa Wait Times 2026: Current Appointment Delays by Country

 Several factors explain why one embassy shows “7 days” while another shows “300+ days”:

 • Local demand: Countries with high US travel volume (India, Nigeria, Mexico, Brazil) have far more applicants than available slots.
-India alone had wait times exceeding 800 days in mid-2022 before aggressive staffing brought many posts down into ~60–90 day ranges by late 2024, though some cities remained longer.
+India alone had wait times exceeding 800 days in mid-2022 before aggressive staffing brought many posts down into ~60–90 day ranges by late 2024.

 • Staffing and capacity: Many posts still haven’t fully rebounded from pandemic-era cuts.
 Some received “surge teams” of temporary officers; others remain short-handed.